sanjitc/ICP4D-Tutorial/README.md

 # ICP4Data Tutorial

 This is the repository for the ICP4D Tutorial Data and setup.
-ICP4D Tutorial is based on IBM ICP4Data v1.0.
+ICP4D Tutorial is based on IBM ICP for Data v1.2.0.
 For more information on this exciting new Data Science Platform, please visit  [ibm.com](http://ibm.com).
-ICP4Data provides an end-to-end, integrated & governed data & analytics solution platform where Data Engineers Data Stewards, Data Scientists and Business Users collaborate to bring forward the best insights from the existing data in the enterprise.
+ICP for Data provides an end-to-end, integrated & governed data & analytics solution platform where Data Engineers Data Stewards, Data Scientists and Business Users collaborate to bring forward the best insights from the existing data in the enterprise.